dcoates83/Azure-Sky-Ragdolls/_posts/2021-07-23-kittens-for-sale.md

 ---
 layout: post
-title: "Fall 2022 Litters our of King Tao; Litter # 6+"
+title: "Fall 2022 Litters our of King Tao and King Tzar; Litter # 6+"
 color: Seal, Blue, Lilac, Chocolate Bicolor, Mitted and Colorpoint, Mink and Traditional
 expected: September to December